-A key area of focus of Institute of HeartMath Research Center is exploring our emotions and how they affect our physiology, with an emphasis on the physiological effects of positive emotions.
+A key area of focus of HeartMath Institute Research Center is exploring our emotions and how they affect our physiology, with an emphasis on the physiological effects of positive emotions.

 The heart and brain maintain a continuous two-way dialogue, each influencing the other’s functioning.
 The signals the heart sends to the brain can influence perception, emotional processing and higher cognitive functions.
 This system and circuitry is viewed by neurocardiology researchers as a “heart brain.”